-- The GCSE course is a course designed to develop an understanding of the Spanish language and culture whilst improving communication and problem-solving skills - There are 4 exams (Speaking, Listening, Reading and Writing) worth 25% of the final mark which take place in year 11. - In year 10 topics studied include family, friends and relationships, school life, sports and leisure, holidays - In year 11 topics studied include social issues, future employment and training, work experience, healthy lifestyle - A good basic knowledge is required to start the course but, most of all, a positive attitude towards languages
+- The GCSE course is a course designed to develop an understanding of the Spanish language and culture whilst improving communication and problem-solving skills. - There are 4 exams (Speaking, Listening, Reading and Writing) worth 25% of the final mark which take place I year 11. - In year 10 topics studied include family, friends and relationships, school life, sports, leisure and holidays. - In year 11 topics studied include social issues, future employment and training, work experience and healthy lifestyle. - A good basic knowledge is required to start the course but, most of all, a positive attitude towards languages.